nap2000/docs/online-layout.rst

 The menu bar has the following items:

 *  The name of the survey being edited
 *  Modules.
-This menu item appears on all Smap Server web pages and allows you to navigate between the modules on the server including the editor, administration and analysis
+This menu item appears on all Smap Server web pages and allows you to navigate between the modules on the server including the editor, admin, analysis and tasks.
 *  File.

    *  Save.
 Save the changes you have made to the form